 You might want to choose a lower-maintenance option, like a condo, where your monthly association fees will relieve you of maintenance duties.

-Also start going to open houses, so as to get a sense of what's available at what list price (keeping in mind that the selling price may go higher or lower).
-Visit a wide range of houses, noting the numbers of bedrooms and bathrooms, special features, and overall charm, and how that translates into a list price and eventual purchase price.
+Going to open houses is also a good idea, so as to get a sense of what's available at what list price (keeping in mind that the selling price may go higher or lower).
+If possible, visit a wide range of houses, noting the numbers of bedrooms and bathrooms, special features, and overall charm, and how that translates into a list price and eventual purchase price.
+(Since the start of the COVID-19 pandemic, however, attending open houses has become less possible; house visits are often limited to serious buyers accompanied by their real estate agents.)

 If the seller has made pest or other inspection reports available, read them carefully, paying particular attention to the estimated cost of repairs.